ethereum/eth-wiki/ethash.md

 The large dataset is updated once every 30000 blocks, so the vast majority of a miner's effort will be reading the dataset, not making changes to it.

-See [https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale](Ethash-Design-Rationale) for design rationale considerations for this algorithm.
+See [Ethhash design rationale](./ethash/design-rationale.md) for design rationale considerations for this algorithm.

 ## Definitions